manish-garodia/manish-garodia/common/lib-cellar/procedures/zoom-barabar-zoom/zoom-barabar-zoom.md

 	## Other options

-	You will also get a pop-up to join a few minutes before the Zoom meeting starts.
+	You will also get a notification to join a few minutes before the Zoom meeting starts.

 	![Join meetings](./images/zoom-12-join.png " ")

-	If you are the meeting Organizer, you will get a pop-up to start the Zoom meeting.
+	If you are the meeting Organizer, you will get a notification to start the Zoom meeting.

 	![Start your Zoom meeting](./images/zoom-13-start.png " ")